mtodorov3-69/yawa/README.md

 NOTE: the MAC vendor database is official and new versions can be downloaded from the source: https://maclookup.app/downloads/csv-database

+NOTE: Use of this software may be restricted or banned in some countries.

 DISCLAIMER

 Based on the open-source wifi-scan library Copyright (C) 2016 Bartosz Meglicki <meglickib@gmail.com>